Coaching teachers to use AI tools for ongoing growth

 AI coaching tools guide teachers through reflection cycles.
 They record a lesson, the system breaks down what happened, and they get specific questions to consider.
 Traditional coaching means waiting weeks for a coach to visit each classroom, then getting feedback days later.
 AI-powered coaching works with teacher schedules, upload a lesson at 10 PM and get insights by 10:05.

 These platforms can process every word spoken in a classroom, applying consistent standards that help identify patterns human observers might miss.
+Some platforms use audio alone; others use full video.
 The questions feel personal because they come from actual classroom data: "What open-ended question could replace that yes/no check at the 3-minute mark?" or "Student talk dropped to 15 seconds here, what happened?"

 A typical coaching cycle follows a simple rhythm: teachers record a lesson, review the insights, try one new strategy in their teaching, record again to check progress, and then meet with their instructional coach to discuss what's working.
 This pattern keeps teachers moving forward without overwhelming already packed schedules.